theslate/SnapWork/.clinerules/git-workflow-guide.md

 - [ ] Run `dotnet csharpier .`.
 - [ ] Run `dotnet build` (and tests when present).
 - [ ] Ensure analyzers report no new warnings/errors.
-- [ ] Verify each commit message includes the required descriptive body, the `MXX-WI-YY` identifier in the summary, and a `Refs: MXX-WI-YY` footer.
+- [ ] Verify each commit message that implements or completes a tracked work item includes the required descriptive body, the `MXX-WI-YY` identifier in the summary, and a `Refs: MXX-WI-YY` footer (omit the identifier when the commit does not advance a tracked item).
 - [ ] Ensure memory bank/work item status updates are completed before committing.
-- [ ] Commit after each completed task using Conventional Commit format.
+- [ ] Commit after each completed task using Conventional Commit format via template file (`git commit -F scripts/commit-message-template.md`).
 - [ ] Open PR for human review.
 - [ ] Merge via fast-forward or approved squash.
 - [ ] Apply version bump and tag release (manual for now).